Jerry Spraggins: Arrest, trial and imprisonment

 On December 16, 1984, Spraggins was arrested for breaking into a different apartment complex, for which he was charged with trespassing and attempted sexual assault.
 Due to the similarity of this act and the murders at Cranetown Apartments, investigators started delving into his past and uncovered his criminal record.
 With this, they were able to confirm that a fingerprint left on one of the window screens matched those of Spraggins.
-On April 7, 1985, when he learned that the police was searching for him, Spraggins voluntarily went to the police station to see what was going on, where he was immediately booked and charged with the murders of Leight and McHale.
+On April 7, 1985, when he learned that the police were searching for him, Spraggins voluntarily went to the police station to see what was going on, where he was immediately booked and charged with the murders of Leight and McHale.

 While awaiting trial, Spraggins initially refused to do any interviews but finally agreed to give one to the Herald News in August 1985, claiming that he wanted to show the public that he was not the monster the media portrayed him as.
 In said interview, Spraggins was frank about his past convictions but claimed innocence in the murders, saying that when he was freed he would move away.
 He also advised young people to find some meaning in their lives and not get into trouble.

 At his trial, however, Spraggins admitted responsibility for all three crimes, saying that he had a "problem about looking in windows" and wanted to get it off his chest.
 In his admissions, he admitted to sexually assaulting both Leight and McHale, but claimed that he thought both of them had fallen into unconsciousness and would simply wake up later.
 When it came to Harris, he gave a much briefer statement in which he admitted that some jewellery found in his room by his father and sister not long after the woman's death were indeed hers.
 His lawyer contested the motion that the confessions should be entered as evidence, claiming that the police had obtained them against his client's will and under duress.

 Spraggins was eventually found guilty solely on the McHale murder charge, and was acquitted of all other charges related to Harris and Leight's deaths.
 During sentencing, the prosecution sought the death penalty, claiming that Spraggins' crime was enough to warrant it, while his lawyer argued that his client was mentally ill and therefore ineligible for such a sentence.

-In the end, he was sentenced to a total of 40-years-to-life for the murder and sexual battery charges, and as of October 2022, Spraggins continues to serve his sentence at the New Jersey State Prison.
+In the end, he was sentenced to a total of 40-years-to-life for the murder and sexual battery charges, and as of April 2025, Spraggins continues to serve his sentence at the New Jersey State Prison.